Driver: San Francisco: Critical

-Accolades
+Accolades and sales

-The game won the Best Driving Game of E3 2010 award from Ripten.
-The game also received a nomination from Kotaku.
+Driver: San Francisco won the Best Driving Game of E3 2010 award from Ripten.
+It also received a nomination from Kotaku.
 During E3 2011 it also received a Best Racing Game award from Machinima Inc. and nominations from G4 and Game Critics Awards.

-Sales

 Ubisoft announced in its fall 2011 quarterly financial report that sales of Driver: San Francisco had exceeded their targets.
-On 9 December 2016, the game was delisted from online stores and became unavailable for digital purchase due to license expiring; one online petition is ongoing at Change.org to request Ubisoft to make it available again.
+On 9 December 2016, it was delisted from online stores and became unavailable for digital purchase due to license expiring; one online petition is ongoing at Change.org to request Ubisoft to make it available again.